linkmalloc/proudbisayabai.ph/_posts/2025-12-08-jollibee-niyo-pagod-na-broken-pa.md

 published: true
 ---

 A simple wait for food at a fast-food chain turned into a creative moment.
 Artist Daniel Blancaflor shared a sketch he made on Jollibee tissues while waiting for his order.

 The detailed illustration, created in 2019, tells a visual "love story" featuring the iconic Jollibee mascot and has recently gained fresh attention online.
 Netizens have praised the artist's talent in turning an everyday object into a piece of sentimental art.&#x20;

-From “Bida ang Saya” to “Sa Kabilang Buhay na siya Masaya” 😔 | 📸 Daniel Blancaflor, via LLQ
+From “Bida ang Saya” to “Sa Kabilang Buhay na Siya Masaya.”&#x20;

+📸 Daniel Blancaflor, via LLQ